micheleantonazzi/gibson-env-utilities/README.md

 ## Assets utilities
 GibsonAssetsUtilities defines useful methods for:
 * save and load assets files from disk
 * generate floor maps (and their metadata) starting from a wavefront file (*.obj).
-The map metadata includes:
+The map's metadata includes:
   * the origin's coordinates in pixel
   * the scale which indicates the real distance covered by a pixel